Ask a doctor about a prescription for ENALAPRIL/ HYDROCHLOROTHIAZIDE PENSA 20/12.5 mg TABLETS

 Cardiac and vascular disorders:

-Common: hypotension associated with fainting, cardiac rhythm disorders, angina pectoris, tachycardia (rapid heartbeats).
+Frequent: low blood pressure associated with fainting, cardiac rhythm disorders, chest pain, tachycardia (rapid heartbeats).

-Rare: changes in skin color of fingers, hands, feet, nose, or ears (Raynaud's phenomenon).
+Rare: changes in skin color of fingers, hands, and feet, nose, or ears (Raynaud's phenomenon).

-Rare: pulmonary infiltrates, respiratory distress (including pneumonia and pulmonary oedema), inflammation of nasal mucosa, allergic alveolitis (inflammation of the alveolar lung by allergy) / eosinophilic pneumonia (disease in which a type of white blood cell, called eosinophils, accumulates in the lungs).
+Rare: pulmonary infiltrates, respiratory distress (including pneumonia and pulmonary edema), inflammation of the nasal mucosa, allergic alveolitis (inflammation of the lung alveoli due to allergy) / eosinophilic pneumonia (disease in which a type of white blood cell, called eosinophils, accumulates in the lungs).

 Gastrointestinal disorders:

-Uncommon: intestinal obstruction with intense pain, pancreatitis, vomiting, digestive discomfort, constipation, loss of appetite, gastric irritation, dry mouth, peptic ulcer, flatulence (gas)*.
+Uncommon: intestinal obstruction with severe pain, pancreatitis, vomiting, digestive discomfort, constipation, loss of appetite, gastric irritation, dry mouth, peptic ulcer, flatulence (gas)*.

-Rare: infection or inflammation of the oral mucosa, inflammation of the tongue.
+Rare: infection or inflammation of the mouth mucosa, tongue inflammation.

 Very rare: intestinal angioedema (inflammation of the intestinal wall).